Back to top

 This guide explains the science behind Colourstart® as a universal screening test for allergy to oxidative (permanent) hair colourants, with a focus on p‑phenylenediamine (PPD) and related dye ingredients.

-It is written for hairdressers, salon owners, colour educators, manufacturers, insurers and other stakeholders who want a deeper, evidence‑based understanding rather than a marketing overview.
+It is written for hairdressers, salon owners, colour educators, manufacturers, insurers and other stakeholders who want a deeper, evidence‑based understanding of the product function as a universal hair colour allergy test.

 Allergy to oxidative hair dyes: what we know

-For hairdressers and their stakeholders, the key point is that while most clients will never experience a skin reaction, allergy to oxidative hair dye is common enough, and serious enough, that a structured approach to allergy screening makes professional sense.
+For hairdressers and their stakeholders, the key point is that while most clients will never experience a skin reaction, allergy to oxidative hair dye is common enough, and serious enough for legislation to require products containing these ingredients to be labelled with special warnings.
+It is sensible to give hairdressers and their clients access to a product to help manage these risks proportionately.

 Why PPD is used as a universal marker

-Within the professional hairdressing supply chain, there is a persistent misconception that some oxidative hair colours are effectively “PPD‑free” in a way that removes allergy risk.
-In reality, most permanent oxidative dyes rely on a family of closely related para‑amines, of which PPD is the best‑known example.
+Within the professional hairdressing supply chain, there is a persistent misconception that some oxidative hair colours are effectively “PPD‑free2” in a way that removes allergy risk.
+In reality, most permanent oxidative dyes rely on a family of closely related para‑amines, of which PPD is the best‑known example, such as PTD or ME+.

 Colourstart® as an MHRA‑licensed screening test

-In 2018, Colourstart became the first and only MHRA‑licensed cutaneous patch test for screening allergy to PPD in consumers aged 16 years and over.
+In 2019, Colourstart became the first and only MHRA‑licensed cutaneous patch test4 for screening allergy to PPD in consumers aged 16 years and over.

 To obtain this licence, Colourstart had to demonstrate: